 How we compared these

-I drew on six years of fostering dogs with GI issues, vet-supervised elimination diets, and veterinary nutritional guidelines from the AVMA and AAFCO.
+I drew on six years of fostering dogs with GI issues, vet-supervised elimination diets, and veterinary nutritional guidelines from the American Veterinary Medical Association and AAFCO.
 I also reviewed peer-reviewed studies on canine digestibility and consulted clinical feeding trial data from Purina, Royal Canin, and Hill’s.
 I didn’t conduct lab tests—I’m reporting what the research shows and what I’ve seen work in practice across forty-plus dogs.
 Every dog is individual; these are starting points, not guarantees.

 When to see a vet

-• Diarrhea or vomiting lasts more than 48 hours
+• Diarrhea lasts more than two weeks despite diet changes

-• Your dog is losing weight despite eating normally
+• Your dog is losing weight or refusing food

 FAQ